chase5ws/chase5ws/README.md

 ## 👨‍💻 About Me

-🎓 **Education**: National Yunlin University of Science and Technology, B.B.A. in Information Management 💼 **Professional Experience**: IT Engineer, Project Manager, Operations Manager, Software Team Lead 🚀 **Core Competencies**: 0-to-1 product development, B2C operations, cross-department coordination
+🎓 **Education**: National Yunlin University of Science and Technology, B.B.A. in Information Management
+💼 **Professional Experience**: IT Engineer, Project Manager, Operations Manager, Software Team Lead

 Explore my projects on **[GitHub](https://github.com/chase5ws)** Connect with me on **[LinkedIn](https://www.linkedin.com/in/chase5ws/)**